 Troop, crew and ship leaders can find the list of merit badge counselors on the unit page in Scoutbook.
 Scoutbook provides a search for merit badge counselors at that location.
 Your unit need not use Scoutbook to view the list.
 Log into http://scoutbook.scouting.org with your my.scouting userID and password, click on My Dashboard, Administration, your unit and scroll down the page.
-A downloadable list is not available at this time.

 District and council leaders can find a list of merit badge counselors at this link.